dylan-thinnes/cwd/README.md

 Pronounced k-wuh-d

 ## What It Does
-Creates a file in your home directory called ~/.cwd-history You can add directories to this file in a stacking manner, and withdraw them.
+Creates a file in your home directory called ~/.cwd-history.
+You can add directories to this file in a stacking manner, and withdraw them.
-This is useful when you have mutiple terminals and would like to send them all to same / similar directories. (e.g. i3 window manager)
+This is useful when you have mutiple terminals and would like to send them all to same / similar directories (e.g. i3 window manager).

 Provides a set of commands for:
 - Pushing your current directory onto the stack.
 - Pushing a directory onto the stack.
 - Going to the directory on top of the stack.
 - Removing the directory on top of the stack.
-- Clearing the stack
+- Clearing the stack.

 ## Example Usage
 ```sh